k-oconnor/neural_net_basics/README.md

 That is a the goal of the competition.
 We are given two csv files with missing and messy data.
 The training set has records of 891 individuals and survival ground truth.
 The testing set has 418 records, and we are tasked with making a survival prediction for each individual.

 ## Features

+While this readme is geared towards building a neural network from scratch, it is important to highlight that all feature engineering and data cleaning must be performed prior to building and training the model.
+Is is also important that any cleaning steps and engineering must be applied to training, validation, and testing data uniformly.

 | Feature | Description |
 | ------ | ------ |
 | 'Survived' | Binary outcome of survival |